squizlabs/PHP_CodeSniffer/README.md

 ## Versioning

-PHP_CodeSniffer uses a `MAJOR.MINOR.PATCH` version number format.
+PHP_CodeSniffer follows [semantic versioning](https://semver.org/) in which `MAJOR.MINOR.PATCH` is the version number format.

 The `MAJOR` version is incremented when:
 - backwards-incompatible changes are made to how the `phpcs` or `phpcbf` commands are used, or